hanggrian/IIT-CS487/assignments/hw2.md

 ## Problem 2

-> Propose an HCI “protocol” to satisfy the above and explain how each part addresses the requirements:
+> Propose an HCI "protocol" to satisfy the above and explain how each part addresses the requirements:
 >
 > - C &rarr; H: Describe how questions are presented to the student.